 Rankings & Recognitions

-•Selected by peers for inclusion in the 2016 (and since 2014) edition of The Best Lawyers in Canada (Immigration Law).
+•Selected by peers for inclusion in the 2014 to 2018 editions of The Best Lawyers in Canada (Immigration Law).

 •Member, Human Resources Institute of Alberta